Laine’s 2 goals, 2 assists help Jets beat Wild 5-2

+WINNIPEG, Manitoba (AP) — Patrik Laine is in some great company at the top of the NHL’s scoring race after a four-point outing.

-WINNIPEG, Manitoba (AP) — Patrik Laine scored twice and added a pair of assists as the Winnipeg Jets beat the Minnesota Wild 5-2 on Thursday night.
+Laine scored twice and added a pair of assists as the Winnipeg Jets beat the Minnesota Wild 5-2 on Thursday night.

+The Finnish sharpshooter has 10 points through five games, tying him with Edmonton’s Connor McDavid, who had a goal and assist in his team’s 4-3 shootout win over New Jersey earlier Thursday.
+Laine and McDavid have three goals and seven assists, but the Oilers have only played four games.

+“I wouldn’t be there without my teammates and my linemates,” Laine said.
+“I think they’ve done a really good job of giving me some great looks and opportunities.

+“Like I’ve said before, I think my goal for the season was to try to work as hard as I can, every night, every day.
+I think I’ve been able to do that for the last five games.
+It’s still not quite there, I’m still working as hard as I can, but I don’t think I’m playing the way I can.
+That only shows what I’m capable of, and hopefully going to have a good rest of the season.”

-Laine set up Kyle Connor’s third-period goal that broke a 2-2 tie, giving the Finnish shooter the lead in team points with 10 (three goals and seven assists).
+Laine set up Kyle Connor’s third-period goal that broke a 2-2 tie.

 Jack Roslovic scored 28 seconds after Laine and then Laine finished it off with an empty-net goal.